mbaumer/us_hep_funding/docs/_states/HI.md

 [HI-01](#HI-01)  [HI-02](#HI-02)

-# HI -- Sen. Mazie Hirono (D) and  Sen. Brian Schatz (D)
+# HI -- Sen. Mazie K. Hirono (D) and  Sen. Brian Schatz (D)
 ## Committees
-Mazie Hirono is the #8 Democrat on the Senate Committee on Energy and Natural Resources
+Mazie K. Hirono is the #8 Democrat on the Senate Committee on Energy and Natural Resources

+Brian Schatz is the #2 Democrat on the Senate Commerce Subcommittee on Science and Space

 Brian Schatz is the #6 Democrat on the Senate Appropriations Subcommittee on Commerce, Justice, Science, and Related Agencies

-Brian Schatz is the #2 Democrat on the Senate Commerce Subcommittee on Science and Space

 Brian Schatz is the #11 Democrat on the Senate Committee on Appropriations